 Little Miss B loves to play when she comes home from school, so I set up this fun game to engage her in a spot of letter learning fun!

-To begin this heart letter match, firstly gather your materials.
+To begin this Valentine letter match, first gather your materials:

-Finally, I added a cute little face to each of the clothespins, to help turn the two clipped hearts into beautiful butterflies.
+Then, I added a cute little face to each of the clothespins to help turn the two clipped hearts into beautiful butterflies.